 For example, a beneficiary may choose to direct assets to grandchildren who have greater need, or away from heirs who have become financially independent.
 Powers of appointment can also help avoid unintended disinheritance as family branches grow or change, ensuring that the trust aligns with the family’s long-term realities.

-A growing number of modern trust documents include roles such as trust protectors or trust advisors.
+A growing number of modern trust documents include roles such as trust directors or trust advisors.
 These individuals or committees are granted specific powers—such as replacing a trustee, amending administrative provisions, or approving certain transactions—to ensure that the trust remains functional even in changing circumstances.

 5. Decanting and Modification Provisions Provide a Safety Valve